-Until recently, European and American-style "secular" fashion (meaning uncovered heads, forearms and calves) were not often worn, however, most older and some younger Turkish women continued to adopt the conservative tesettür style in public, which is the headscarf and long, light cover-all topcoat covering arms and legs completely, even in summer.
+Over a decade ago, European and American-style "secular" fashion (meaning uncovered heads, forearms and calves) were not often worn, however, some older and some younger Turkish women continued to adopt the conservative tesettür style in public, which is the headscarf and long, light cover-all topcoat covering arms and legs completely, even in summer.

 The recent trends for those who wear more conservative clothing has created a divide between those who wear modest European-style clothing and traditional Islamic clothing.

 You may see some women in burka (black full-body covering, with veil).
 Most may be visitors from other countries with a stricter interpretation of Islamic dress traditions, though some will be Turks who have revived the Ottoman tradition.

 As a foreign visitor in Turkey, it is understood that dress in your home country may differ from that in Turkey.
 However, modesty is still appreciated.
 For your holiday in Turkey, dress the same as you would to visit France, Germany, Italy or the UK, but more on the conservative side.

 Here are a few different examples of what you could wear in different places in Turkey:

 You will not see quite as many people walking around in casual clothes as you might in other countries.
 To fit the proper turkish style, dress up a bit more ("smart casual") for the cities.
 Of course for the seaside resorts, it is normal to be looking more beachy and laid back.
 The nearly universal summer tourist seaside dress of shorts and T-shirt is absolutely fine, but make sure you’re aren’t walking into a mosque with this attire.
 As you go into the big cities of Turkey — just like New York, Sydney or London—most of the local people around you will be more stylishly dressed.